 US to propose new rules for airline cancellations, delays

-The Biden administration is working on new regulations that would require airlines to compensate passengers and cover their meals and hotel rooms if they are stranded for reasons within the airline’s control.
+President Joe Biden said Monday his administration will write new regulations that will require airlines to compensate air travelers and cover their meals and hotel rooms if they are stranded for reasons within the airline’s control.

-The White House said President Joe Biden and Transportation Secretary Pete Buttigieg would announce the start of the rulemaking process Monday.
+The compensation would be in addition to ticket refunds when the airline is at fault for a flight being canceled or significantly delayed.
+It would give consumers in the United States protections similar to those in the European Union.

+“I know how frustrated many of you are with the service you get from your U.S. airlines,” Biden said.
+“That’s why our top priority has been to get American air travelers a better deal.”

+Biden added, “You deserve more than just getting the price of your ticket (refunded) — you deserve to be fully compensated.
+Your time matters, the impact on your life matters.”

-The rulemaking pledge continues a push by the Democratic administration to require airlines to improve customer service, and it comes just weeks before the start of the peak summer travel season.
+Biden’s pledge comes just weeks before the start of the peak summer travel season, when air travel could exceed pre-coronavirus pandemic records.

-The aim of the rules would be, for the first time, to require airlines to pay compensation beyond a ticket refund and to cover expenses that consumers incur, including rebooking on another flight, if the airline causes a cancellation or significant delay.

-“When an airline causes a flight cancellation or delay, passengers should not foot the bill,” Buttigieg said in a statement.
+Officials at the Transportation Department, which will write the new rules, said they didn’t have a precise date for when they expect to finish, but indicated they are working to quickly publish a notice that is required to get the process started.

-Airline-caused cancellations include flights scrubbed for mechanical issues with the plane or lack of a crew.
+As outlined at the White House by Biden and Transportation Secretary Pete Buttigieg, the rules would focus on cancellations and long delays caused by things such as mechanical issues with the plane or lack of a crew.

 Airlines for America, which represents the biggest carriers, said in a statement that airlines have no incentive to delay or cancel flights.
 The trade group said more than half of cancellations in 2022 and 2023 have been caused by “extreme weather” or air traffic control outages.